bsteinic/thermostat/README.md

 ??? edit /etc/modules adding w1_therm.ko and w1-gpio.ko

-added these lines to /etc/rc.local modprobe w1-gpio modprobe w1-therm or w1_therm
+added these lines to /etc/rc.local
+` modprobe w1-gpio
+ modprobe w1-therm or w1_therm`
  #start the application
- % sudo /etc/init.d/thermostat start
+` % sudo /etc/init.d/thermostat start`

 Installing
 ----------
 cp this directory and its contents to the /home/pi directory there is a set of db python scripts to set defaults for the app.db

-cp pi/thermostat file to /etc/init.d/thermostat
+`cp pi/thermostat file to /etc/init.d/thermostat
-% sudo update-rc.d thermostat defaults
+% sudo update-rc.d thermostat defaults`

 MacOS installing OS on SD
 -------------------------
 see www.raspberrypi.org/documentation/installation/installing-images/mac.md
-%diskutil list
+`% diskutil list`
 identify the disk of your SD diskN
-% diskutil umount Disk /dev/diskN
+`% diskutil umount Disk /dev/diskN
 % sudo dd bs=1m if=image.img of=/dev/diskN
-% sudo diskutil eject /dev/diskN
+% sudo diskutil eject /dev/diskN`

 Thermostat database
 -------------------
-dbuser db@authroot
+login/password dbuser/db@authroot
 see app/models.py for table descriptions

 error_reporting(E_ALL);